Family Planning Fellowship

 - First Year Fellow

-The two-year fellowship is designed to include training in family planning clinical care, participation in the design and performance of clinical trials, and international field work.
+The two-year fellowship is designed to include training in family planning clinical care, participation in the design and performance of clinical research, and international field work.
 During the two years, the fellow will complete course work at UC Davis to satisfy the degree requirements of a Master of Advanced Study in Clinical Research or a Master of Public Health.

 For more information about the MPH, please visit: http://mph.ucdavis.edu/